Your HOA at Work

 Notice shall be provided to Capistrano Unified School District, in compliance with the Healthy Schools Act, in advance of any pesticide use.
 Signage shall be posted at the location and a notice shall be posted on LaderaLife.com and at the Avendale Village Clubhouse.
 The field shall be closed and fenced off for a minimum period of 48 hours.

-What is LARMAC doing to minimize the use of chemicals
+What has LARMAC done to minimize the use of chemicals as part of an Integrated Pest Management (IPM) Approach

 LARMAC’s goal is to use the least amount of materials as possible while staying within the approved budget.
 Here are some of the actions the LARMAC Board and staff are taking to keep residents informed, and Ladera looking beautiful and safe:

-• Educational information: The Board approved a proposal to create a dedicated landscape and pest management page on LaderaLife.com to make it easier for residents to locate information related to landscape, maintenance and community projects.
-Residents will be able to access notifications, various educational documents, schedules, etc. The new section is expected to be live on LaderaLife.com by early November.
+- Educational information: The Board approved a proposal to create a dedicated landscape and pest management page on LaderaLife.com to make it easier for residents to locate information related to landscape, maintenance and community projects.
+Residents will be able to access notifications, various educational documents, schedules, etc.

-• Testing of organic materials: LARMAC and O’Connell Landscape remain committed to testing organic alternatives.
-The results of a recent testing (one application test) that was conducted in Rancho Mission Viejo resulted in organics being ineffective.
-More testing is underway in Ladera Ranch.
-Results of the tests will be shared on the new landscape maintenance web page.
+- Testing of organic materials: LARMAC and O’Connell Landscape remain committed to testing organic alternatives.
+The results of a previous testing (one application test) that was conducted in Rancho Mission Viejo resulted in organics being ineffective.
+LARMAC will continue to explore and evaluate organic products suitable for a large-scale commercial landscape setting.

 Planned approach to change